MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/reasons-edge-devtools.md

 Focus Mode is a new user interface for DevTools.
 Focus Mode simplifies and streamlines the DevTools UI.

-Focus Mode replaces the DevTools toolbar and its tabs by an Activity Bar, which is a compact toolbar with distinctive icons.
-You can keep the Activity Bar on the left, or move it to the top.
-The Activity Bar makes it possible to pin, rearrange, and open your favorite tools, for quick access.
+Focus Mode replaces the DevTools toolbar and its tabs with an Activity Bar, which is a compact toolbar with distinctive icons.
+You can keep the Activity Bar on the left or move it to the top.
+The Activity Bar makes it possible to pin, rearrange, and open your favorite tools for quick access.
 The Activity Bar also provides access to user settings, help, and other features.

-Focus Mode also provides a **Quick View** list, to open a second tool alongside the tool that's already selected in the Activity Bar.
+Focus Mode also provides a **Quick View** list to open a second tool alongside the tool that's already selected in the Activity Bar.

 ![Activity Bar and Quick View tool menu.](reasons-edge-devtools-images/activity-bar-quick-view.png)

 See [Simplify DevTools using Focus Mode](experimental-features/focus-mode.md).

-### Tooltips Help Documentation mode
+### DevTools Tooltips mode

-To learn about each tool, enable Tooltips mode, which is a Help mode with links to documentation.
-In Focus Mode, you can turn on the Tooltips Mode, which allows you to learn more about the different tools by selecting the various tool tabs in DevTools.

-Tool explanations shown when Tooltips mode is enabled:
+When you turn on DevTools Tooltips, informational tips about tools and panels are shown as you hover over them:

 ![Tool explanations shown when Tooltips mode is enabled.](reasons-edge-devtools-images/tool-explanations-in-tooltips-mode.png)

+DevTools Tooltips are not yet supported in Focus Mode.

 See [Display DevTools Tooltips](overview.md#display-devtools-tooltips) in _Overview of DevTools_.